PAST ISCF NEWS FOR

 Winner by referee stoppage :55 seconds of the first round Keith Warner.

-5. WELTERWEIGHT
+5. ISCF WELTERWEIGHT

 Brandon Jennies (Gladiator Academy, 155) vs Russell Watson (Team Inferno, 160)